Elements of Customer Risk: Products, Services, Activities and Behaviors

 Residential mortgages have received increasing attention in recent years due to a growing trend in real estate-related money laundering.
 FinCEN classifies the real estate market as particularly attractive for money launderers, because a purchased property appreciates in value over time, protecting the buyer from market instability, and allowing a large number of illegal funds to be laundered with a limited number of transactions.[iii]
 A loan or mortgage is used to obscure the source of illicit funds and integrate those funds into high-value assets.
 The funds are used to either repay the loan in a lump sum or make loan payments in cash just below the reporting threshold.

 Remote and mobile check deposit services could facilitate money laundering or fraud in several ways.
-Without a human (i.e. a bank teller) to examine the physical checks, suspicious activities such as deposits of sequentially-numbered money orders or cashier’s checks (purchased with dirty cash) could be made.
+Without a human (i.e. a bank teller) to examine the physical checks, suspicious activities such as deposits of sequentially numbered money orders or cashier’s checks (purchased with dirty cash) could be made.
 As well, checks with no connection to the customer, fraudulent endorsements, and counterfeit checks are no longer subject to the scrutiny of experienced bank tellers.

 Wire transfers have always been one of the money launderer’s favorite tools.
 Most wire transfers today are initiated anonymously through online banking and can move large sums around the world in a matter of minutes.
 Despite the FinCEN requirement that certain key identifying information be included on a wire transfer (known as the Travel Rule[i]) the Federal Reserve does not verify this information is present.
 Therefore, without systematic controls, important identifying details could be deliberately left off a wire transfer’s instructions to obscure its purpose or to avoid being flagged as suspicious.